vippsas/vipps-login-wordpress/readme.txt

 Small changes to facilitate running the plugin on sites like WPEngine that uses proxy-caches that may delete cookies, and some more filters.

 == Changelog ==

+= 2020.xx.xx Version 1.0.8 =
+* Made user confirmation optional and off by default, since this is now handled by Vipps

 = 2019.12.06 Version 1.0.7 =
 * Stylesheet fixes